keithnlarsen/restmvc.js/README.md

 ## Features

 This is the first release, but so far given a mongoose model object it will:
+ * Tool to build project skelleton for you
+ * Tool to build empty models for you
  * Auto-generate controllers
  * Auto-generate routes
- * Handle 'NotFound' and '500' errors in a nice clean way.
+ * Handle 'BadRequest', 'NotFound' and '500' errors in a nice clean way.

 Planned in the near future:

  * Security.
  * More complex List actions on the controller.
- * A tool that auto-generates a template project for you.
+ * Filters
+ * Accept header based response rendering
  * More error types.

 ## Installation